Skip to main content

 const prompt = query.prompt || 'What is Star Wars?';

-• CORS Headers: The res.setHeader calls are crucial for enabling Cross-Origin Resource Sharing (CORS).
-They explicitly permit a frontend running on http://localhost:8080 to access this server, which is running on a different port (3000).
+• CORS Headers: The res.setHeader calls enable Cross-Origin Resource Sharing.
+They explicitly permit a frontend running on http://localhost:8080 to access this server on a different port (3000).

-• URL Parsing & Prompt Extraction: The server parses the request URL to determine the endpoint (pathname) and extracts the user's prompt from the query string.
-If no prompt is provided, it uses a default value.
+• URL Parsing & Prompt Extraction: The server parses the request URL to determine the endpoint (pathname) and pulls the user’s prompt from the query string.
+If no prompt is provided, it falls back to a default value.

 Interacting with the Gemini API

-The server uses the generateContentStream method to get a real-time stream from the AI.
+The server uses generateContentStream to get a real-time stream from the AI.

 const response = await ai.models.generateContentStream({